gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

   Host: server.example.com
   Content-Type: application/x-www-form-urlencoded
   Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
+  DPoP: eyJ0eXAiOiJkcG9wK2p3dCIsImFsZyI6IkVTMjU2IiwiandrIjp7Imt0eSI6IkVDIiwieCI6Imw4dEZyaHgtMzR0VjNoUklDUkRZOXpDa0RscEJoRjQyVVFVZldWQVdCRnMiLCJ5IjoiOVZFNGpmX09rX282NHpiVFRsY3VOSmFqSG10NnY5VERWclUwQ2R2R1JEQSIsImNydiI6IlAtMjU2In19.eyJqdGkiOiJwS2piNGFEZjEiLCJodG0iOiJQT1NUIiwiaHR1IjoiaHR0cHM6Ly9zZXJ2ZXIuZXhhbXBsZS5jb20vdG9rZW4iLCJpYXQiOjE3NjM3MjMyMjB9.4dr1uoyy8m1giIcVgfsXmO_WISirgOAJxqJZul58QCu_MdxOBZ76HNO70BNyF8NJdv8HACS54etcvBr6C2iXxg

   grant_type=urn:openid:params:grant-type:deferred&deferred_auth_id=f4oirNBUlM
 ```

 ## Token Request Validation

+The OP MUST validate the request received as follows:

+1. Authenticate the Client in accordance with Section 9 of [@!OpenID.Core].
+2. Ensure the Deferred Authentication ID was issued to the authenticated Client.
+3. If a DPoP proof was associated with the Deferred Authentication ID as specified in {#successful-deferred-code-exchange-response},
+   1. Validate the existance of a DPoP proof in the request, with its public key matching the previously used
+   2. Validate the DPoP token it in accordance with [@!RFC9449, section 4.3].
+   3. Check if DPoP proof payload contains the `deferred_auth_id` matching the one sent in the Deferred Authentication ID parameter.
+4. Verify that the Authentication Process has been completed, has not been canceled nor reached timeout
+5. Ensure that no access token has been previously issued for the Deferred Authentication ID.

 This will define the validation steps that the OP must perform in order to produce a successful token response or a Token request Error Response.
 Reminder to consider the cancellation that has been described later in this specification.

 ## Successful Token Response